Times change and my website needed to change too. To see the 2020 update of this page click this link

 What Is The Outlook For MY FIV+ Cat ?

-FIV is the virus that causes AIDS in cats; however, there is a long asymptomatic period before feline AIDS occurs and our job is to prolong this asymptomatic period as long as we can ( The average life expectancy from the time FIV is diagnosis is 5 years) .
+FIV is the virus that causes an AIDS-like syndrome in cats; however, there can be a long asymptomatic period before show signs of illness and your veterinarian's job is to prolong this asymptomatic period as long as we can ( The average life expectancy from the time FIV is diagnosis is 5 years) .
 My experience has been that the worse a cat looks when it is initially presented to me, the shorter it's life will be.

 There are sophisticated tests that help predict how much damage to the pet's immune system has already occurred.
 But I see no need to run these tests on most cats with FIV.
 The cat's general appearance is a better indicator of the success of treatment.

-When you know that your pet has FIP, you need to think about what you will do for your cat when life for it is no longer pleasant.
+When you know that your pet is FIV-positive, you need to think about what you will do for your cat when its life is no longer pleasant.
 Veterinarians can help with life support and some palliative treatments.
-But FIP is a steady slide down hill.
+But FIPis eventually a steady slide down hill.
 There will come a time when you will need to make the decision to put your cat to sleep.
-This is the greatest present you can give your feline Friend.
+When this time arrives, it is the greatest present you can give your feline Friend.
 Do not extend its life beyond what is kind and joyful.
+It would not want that.

 Can My Cat Be Immunized Against Feline AIDS ?